mr-ws22/website/_sources/code/code-overview.md

 ## Exam

-In the exam, you will get a copy of the following cheat sheets:
+In the exam, you will get a copy of the following code cheat sheets:

 - [Pandas cheat sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)